couchbaselabs/observability/examples/native/README.md

 There are various environment variables you can configure:
 - `CLUSTER_NUM`, the number of clusters to partition the nodes into.
 Defaults to 2.
-- `NODE_NUM`, the number of nodes to create.
+- `NUM_NODES`, the number of nodes to create.
 Defaults to 3.

 - `SERVER_USER`, the admin username to configure for all Couchbase Server nodes.
 Defaults to "Administrator".
 - `SERVER_PWD`, the password for $SERVER_USER to configure for all Couchbase Server nodes.
 Defaults to "couchbase".